Hair8 min read

 What an AI hairstyle app actually does

-1. It shows the client their own face with the new style.
-Not a stock model.
-Not a reference photo from Pinterest.
-Their face, their bone structure, their skin tone.
+It shows the client their own face with the new style.
+Not a stock model, not a reference photo pulled from Pinterest — their actual face, bone structure, and skin tone.

-2. It generates the result in seconds.
-No waiting.
-No back-and-forth.
-You upload a photo during the consultation, pick the style, and the preview is ready before the client has finished their coffee.
+It generates the result in seconds, not minutes.
+You take the photo during the consultation, pick the style or colour direction, and the preview is ready before the client's coffee cools.

 How hair salons use it in the consultation

-Most stylists use words and reference photos to describe what a transformation will look like.
-Both have the same weakness: they show someone else, not the client.
+Most stylists rely on words and reference photos to describe a transformation.
+Both share the same flaw: they show someone else's hair, not the client's.

 The client sits down.
-The stylist asks what they are thinking.
+The stylist asks what they're thinking.
 The client says "maybe something shorter" or "I want to try a warmer colour."
-Instead of nodding and reaching for a style book, the stylist takes a quick photo and generates a preview on the spot.
+Rather than reaching for a style book, the stylist takes a quick photo on their phone and generates a preview on the spot.

 The client sees themselves with a shoulder-length bob.
 Or copper highlights.
 Or curtain bangs.

-They either say yes or they say "can we try it a bit shorter?"
-The stylist generates a second preview.
-The client says yes.
+They either say yes, or they say "can we go a bit shorter?" — the stylist generates a second preview, and now they say yes.

 The Makeover 3-step preview method for stylists

 Step 1: Capture early.
-Take the client's photo at the start of the consultation, not after a long conversation.
-The preview becomes the conversation, not a conclusion to it.
+Take the client's photo at the start of the consultation, before the long back-and-forth about what they might want.
+The preview becomes part of the conversation, not a conclusion tacked onto the end of it.

 Step 2: Show two options.
-Generate the style they asked for and one adjacent option they may not have considered.
-Clients who see two options book more confidently than those who see one.
-They feel like they chose, not that they were sold.
+Generate the style the client asked for, plus one adjacent option they hadn't considered.
+Clients who compare two previews commit faster than clients shown only one — they feel like they chose, rather than like they were sold.

-Step 3: Send the preview.
-Email or share the "after" image with the client before they leave.
-It becomes a reference for the appointment, a way to share with friends, and a reason to rebook.
+Step 3: Send the preview home.
+Share the "after" image with the client before they leave, over email or text.
+It becomes their reference for the appointment, something they show friends, and a reason to rebook when they're ready for the next change.

 Virtual hair try on: what to look for in a professional tool

-Not every virtual hair try on tool is built for salon use.
-Consumer apps are designed for personal entertainment.
-They are not built for the speed, accuracy, or client-facing workflow a stylist needs.
+Not every virtual hair try-on tool belongs in a salon.
+Consumer apps are built for someone entertaining themselves on a couch — not for the speed, accuracy, or client-facing workflow a stylist needs mid-consultation.

-Here is what matters when choosing a tool for your salon:
+Here is what actually matters when you're choosing one for salon use:

 Photorealism.
-The preview has to look like a real photo, not a digital overlay.
-Clients will dismiss a result that looks "filtered."
-The AI needs to understand lighting, texture, and how hair sits on a specific face shape.
+The preview has to read as a real photograph, not a digital overlay.
+Clients dismiss anything that looks "filtered" on sight — the AI needs to understand lighting, hair texture, and how a style falls on that specific face shape.

 Coverage.
-The tool should handle cuts, colours, and texture changes.
-A client considering a colour correction and a length change should see both together.
+The tool should handle cuts, colour, and texture changes in the same workflow, so a client weighing a colour correction alongside a length change can see both together instead of two separate previews.

 Client-facing display.
-You need to show the result to the client directly, not stare at a screen yourself and describe what you see.
+You need to hand the client the result directly, not describe what you're seeing on your own screen.

 Hair colour preview tool vs. standard try-on apps

-This is where most consumer apps fall short.
+This is where most consumer apps fall apart.

-Colour is harder.
-Colour depends on the client's existing base, the light in the photo, and how a particular shade interacts with their skin tone.
-A hair colour preview tool built for professional use handles this with more precision.
+A standard try-on app handles cuts reasonably well — lengths, fringes, bobs, layers can be approximated from a template shape.
+Colour is a different problem.
+It depends on the client's existing base, the lighting in the photo, and how a specific shade reads against their skin tone.
+A colour preview tool built for professional use is engineered to handle that level of nuance; a general-purpose filter app usually isn't.

-For salons where colour services are the primary revenue driver, this distinction matters.
-Professional hair colour accounts for 55% of salon margin.
-Closing a colour booking is not just winning one appointment.
-It is winning a recurring client who returns every 6 to 8 weeks.
+That distinction matters most for salons where colour is the primary revenue driver.
+Gitnux reports professional hair colour accounts for 55% of salon margin, and a colour booking isn't a one-time win — it's a client who typically returns every 6 to 8 weeks for a touch-up.

-A photorealistic colour preview removes the hesitation that stops clients from committing to their first colour service with a new stylist.
+A photorealistic colour preview removes the exact hesitation that stops a client from committing to their first colour service with a stylist they haven't worked with before.

 AI hair transformation before and after: what clients actually see

-When a client sees "here is your hair right now" next to "here is what it will look like after your appointment," two things happen.
-First, they connect the transformation to themselves, not a model.
-Second, they feel the gap between where they are and where they could be.
-That gap is motivating.
+When a client sees "here is your hair right now" next to "here is what it looks like after your appointment," two things happen.
+They connect the transformation to themselves instead of a model in a lookbook, and they feel the gap between the two photos — a gap that makes booking the appointment feel like the obvious next step rather than a leap of faith.

 A professional braider styling a client's hair at a hair salon